bab81/AI-Algorithms/README.md

 24. Multi-Layer Perceptron is an automated feature transformer.

 # Feature Tranformation using PCA
-25. Converting a 3-d space into 2-d using PCA.
+25. Converting a 3-d space into 2-d using PCA, and then finding a linear separator.